Gearbox-protocol/insights/readme.md

 # Gearbox Insights

-There we put together all analytics we have
+Here we put together all analytics we have